-CHAPTER 6: Long-Term Services and Supports not be limited to:

-- a.
+- The Health Plan will coordinate a transition of care plan for participants in settings that cannot meet the HCBS requirements.
+The Health Plan will develop policies and procedures for transition of care.
+The process will include, but not be limited to: - a.
 Timely notification to the Member and provider; - b.
 Providing informed choice of different setting options in a person-centered planning meeting; - c.
 Developing a transition plan with timelines; - d.
 Ensuring continuity of services in setting of choice; - e.
 Ensuring the participant needs and preferences are met; and - f.
-Ensuring seamless coordination between service providers. - Once transition has taken place, the Health Plan will update the person-centered action plan and establish ongoing monitoring aligned with onsite visit requirements. - P) The Health Plan will not contract with settings that have qualities of an institution or have the effect of isolation by service location or operational structure such as, the setting: - Is privately or publicly owned facility that provides inpatient treatment. - 2.
-Is on the grounds of or adjacent to a public institution. - 3.
-Could have the effect of isolating Members from the community. - 4.
-Has a reverse integration or a program model that intentionally invites individuals not receiving HCBS into the setting. - 5.
-Has multiple co-located and operationally related locations that congregate many people with disabilities and provide significant shared programming staff, such that the Members' ability to interact with the broader community is limited. - 6.
+Ensuring seamless coordination between service providers. - 2.
+Once transition has taken place, the Health Plan will update the person-centered action plan and establish ongoing monitoring aligned with onsite visit requirements. - M) The Health Plan will not contract with settings that have qualities of an institution or have the effect of isolation by service location or operational structure such as, the setting: - 1.
+Is privately or publicly owned facility that provides inpatient treatment. - 2.
+Is on the grounds of or adjacent to a public institution.

+- 3. Could have the effect of isolating Members from the community. - 4.
+Has multiple co-located and operationally related locations that congregate many people with disabilities and provide significant shared programming staff, such that the Members' ability to interact with the broader community is limited. - 5.
 May isolate Members, such as: - a.
-Use of interventions or restrictions that are used in

-- CHAPTER 6: Long-Term Services and Supports institutional settings (e.g., seclusions). - b.
-Multiple types of services and activities on-site, including housing, day services, medical, behavioral, and therapeutic services, and/or social recreational activities provided only to Members with disabilities. - c.
+Use of interventions or restrictions that are used in institutional settings (e.g., seclusions). - Multiple types of services and activities on-site, including housing, day services, medical, behavioral, and therapeutic services, and/or social recreational activities provided only to Members with disabilities. - c.
 Members in the setting have limited interaction with the broader community.